zihuaye/3xsd/README.md

   Multi processes test, with reuse_port enabling kernel, 95% performance of nginx(and beyond, may be 105% or more, based on process number, I tested 2-4).
   The tests above is not quite strict， but I just want to say that it's fast enough.

+  And with pipelining enabled, 3wsd will perform better with 3-4 requests/send(5%-10% performance increase), 2 requests/send have the same speed with non-piplining.

 ###3zsd:
   About 80% performance of 3wsd.